 The Company will participate in the capital increase plan of APh Corp. from 2022 to 2025, at a subscription price of \$15 per share, with a total amount of \$3,000,000 thousand.
 It has been resolved by the Board of Directors on June 2, 2022.
-On July 1, 2022, the Company subscribed to additional shares of \$400,000 thousand at a percentage different from its existing ownership percentage, obtained 12.05% of the total equity shares, and recognized the difference between from additional paid-in-capital of \$2,444 thousand and retained earnings of \$187,855 thousand.
-Later on November 1, 2022, the Company subscribed to additional shares of \$400,000 thousand at a percentage different from its existing ownership percentage, obtained 8.39% of the total equity shares.
+On June 1, 2022, the Company subscribed to additional shares of \$400,000 thousand, obtained 12.05% of the total equity shares on July, 1, 2022, and recognized the difference between from additional paid-in-capital of \$2,444 thousand and retained earnings of \$187,855 thousand.
+Later on November 1, 2022, the Company subscribed to additional shares at a percentage different from its existing ownership percentage, obtained 8.39% of the total equity shares.
 With the accumulated percentage of shareholdings reaching 53.23%, the Company obtained control over it.
 From that date, it became a subsidiary of the Company.
-Please refer to Note 6 (h) for details.
+Please refer to Note 6 (7) for details.

-(iv) For the years ended 2022 and 2021, the subsidiaries disposal of non-current financial assets at fair value through other comprehensive income, resulting in unrealized gains and losses on the valuation of financial assets being reclassified to retained earnings amounted to \$552,087 thousand and \$75,878 thousand, respectively.

-(v) For the assessment of whether the Company has substantial control over each investee company, please refer to the consolidated financial statements for the year 2022.
+- (iv) The detail of impairment evaluation for goodwill, please refer to the consolidated financial statements for the year 2023 - (v) For the years ended 2023 and 2022, the subsidiaries disposal of non-current financial assets at fair value through other comprehensive income, resulting in unrealized gains and losses on the valuation of financial assets being reclassified to retained earnings amounted to \$2,218 thousand and \$552,087 thousand, respectively. - (vi) For the assessment of whether the Company has substantial control over each investee company, please refer to the consolidated financial statements for the year 2023.

-(vi) Collateral
+(vii) Collateral

-As of December 31, 2022 and 2021, the Company did not provide any investment accounted for using the equity method as collaterals.
+As of December 31, 2023 and 2022, the Company did not provide any investment accounted for using the equity method as collaterals.

-(h) Business combination
+(7) Business combination